polyfony-inc/polyfony/README.md

 Note that you don't have to include `NULL` or `EMPTY` values in your validators to allow them. `NULL/NOT NULL` are to be configured in your database, so that the framework knows which column can, and cannot be null.

-**Please be aware that doing a batch ->update (aka : not using distinct objects/Records) on a table will circumvent those validators**
+**Please be aware that doing a batch ->update (aka : not using distinct objects/Records) on a table will circumvent those validators.
+This will get fixed in a later version.**

 ### Data filtering